AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/install-r-rstudio.md

 1. Navigate to the [macOS download page on the CRAN website](https://cran.r-project.org/bin/macosx/).

 2. Download the R package that matches your computer's architecture, and follow all installation instructions.
-    - If you're on an Apple silicon (M1-3) Mac, install R from the link "R-X.Y.Z-arm64.pkg", where "X.Y.Z" is the specific R version.
+    - If you're on an Apple silicon (M1-3) Mac, install R from the link `R-X.Y.Z-arm64.pkg`, where `X.Y.Z` is the specific R version.
-    - If you're on an Intel Mac, install R from the link "R-X.Y.Z-x86_64.pkg", where "X.Y.Z" is the specific R version.
+    - If you're on an Intel Mac, install R from the link `R-X.Y.Z-x86_64.pkg`, where `X.Y.Z` is the specific R version.

 Next, you need to install additional tools that will let you build R packages that you are likely to encounter in Terminal.